ninchat/ninchat-embed/embed.md

 - `masterKeyType` : string

-	Specifies the type of the signature/token used in `userMasterSign`;
-	"ninchat" or "jwt".
+	Specifies the type of the signature/token used in `userMasterSign` and `channelMasterSign`; "ninchat" or "jwt".

 - `motd` : string